alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The `protocol` MUST be "SRT".

-The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR".
+The `mode` parameter MUST be one of "AES-128-CTR", "AES-256-CTR", "ECDH_AES-128-CTR", "ECDH_AES-256-CTR", "AES-128-GMAC-128", "AES-256-GMAC-128", "ECDH_AES-128-GMAC-128", "ECDH_AES-256-GMAC-128".

 The SRT `passphrase` MUST correspond to the `privacy_key` defined in the Privacy Key Derivation section of [TR-10-13][].
 The SRT `passphrase` will be used by the SRT protocol to derive the encryption key.
 The SRT encryption takes control of the `iv'_ctr` value of the cipher and performs its own key management (renewal, derivation).
-The `iv` PEP parameter is not used with SRT.
+The PEP `iv` parameter is not used with SRT and SHOULD be 0.

 ## UDP transport adaptation